Day notes

 Wake up for an early breakfast and an early start to reach the most accessible parrot clay licks in Ecuador, about one hour away from the lodge.
 We plan to reach this destination just before parrot activity kicks off at the clay lick between 07:30 to 08:30 to ensure the best viewing experience.
 A total of 11 species of parrots, parakeets, and macaws can be seen daily.

-Later, we hike along a forest trail to visit the Kichwa Community of Añangu and share time with a family on one of their many activities.
-Enjoy lunch at Napo Cultural Center, where we share food with the people of the Kichwa community.
+Later, hike along a forest trail to visit the Kichwa Community of Añangu and share time with a family on one of their many activities.
+Enjoy lunch at Napo Cultural Centre, where you share food with the people of the Kichwa community.

 Then return to the creek and hike through Terra Firme forest for about 30 minutes until we arrive at the second parrot clay lick.
 If the weather conditions permit, we will find different species of parrots, parakeets, and perhaps macaws.